Skip to content

 Architecture and Key Features

-• Scalability: Offers a wide range of models catering to different computational budgets.
+• Scalability: Offers a wide range of models (D0-D7) to suit different computational needs.

 Learn more about EfficientDet